Microstructural Characterization of Li-Ion Batteries Using Correlative Light and Electron Microscopy

 Correlative Light and Electron Microscopy (CLEM)

-Correlative light and electron microscopy (CLEM) is required for this application as it enables the combination of defect identification using the optical properties of light microscopy (LM) with detailed structural analysis in the scanning electron microscope (SEM).
+Correlative light and electron microscopy (CLEM) is necessary for this application as it enables the combination of defect identification and the optical properties of light microscopy (LM) with detailed structural analysis in the scanning electron microscope (SEM).

 While LM provides a quick overview of morphology and the optical appearance of damaging effects and phases, SEM images offer information about particle size, shape and chemical composition within the same region.
 This allows multimodal data extraction from the microstructure.
-It is easy to understand why CLEM is viewed as an essential tool for the characterization of battery materials.
+For these reasons, it is easy to understand why CLEM is viewed as an essential tool for the characterization of battery materials.

 Sample Preparation and Imaging